 Islands of Siankaba: Our full report

-A little further upstream from Tongabezi and the River Club, about 45km from Livingstone, the very peaceful Islands of Siankaba is built on two densely forested islands, linked by short suspension bridges.
+Upstream from the Victoria Falls, about 45km from Livingstone, the very peaceful Islands of Siankaba is built ...... on two densely forested islands, linked by short suspension bridges.
 Well away from the hustle and bustle of the Falls, it offers upmarket facilities in a secluded environment.

 To get to Islands of Siankaba from the main road you travel 7km down a dirt track through open bush to the lodge's reception and small curio shop.
 From here, it's a five-minute boat ride to the main island, where you ascend a decked pathway to the beautifully decorated main lodge.
 This comprises the main bar and dining area where superb meals are served.
 The adjacent lounge is furnished with comfortable sofas and armchairs in a palette of greens, oranges and deep reds that reminded us of the rich tones of forests in autumn.
-There is also a small library and board games are available.
+There is also a small library of books, and a selection of board games.

-Islands of Siankaba is a very peaceful and relaxing place to spend a few nights; the surroundings are beautiful, the rooms luxurious and the food and staff excellent.
-Being some distance from the Falls it’s not affected by the buzz of helicopters and microlights, making it a great spot at which to relax around the start or end a safari to Botswana or Zambia yet still a reasonably convenient base from which to visit the Victoria Falls.
+Islands of Siankaba is a peaceful and relaxing place to spend a few nights; the surroundings are beautiful, the rooms luxurious, and the food and staff excellent.
+Being some distance from the Falls it’s not affected by the buzz of helicopters and microlights, making it a great spot to unwind after a safari in Botswana or Zambia yet still a reasonably convenient base from which to visit the Victoria Falls.

 Food & drink